babel/website/_posts/2017-09-05-planning-for-7.0.md

 We've created a new repo: [babel/proposals](https://github.com/babel/proposals) to track our progress on the various [TC39 Proposals](https://github.com/tc39/proposals) and meetings.

-I also added a section about when we accept PRs and new proposals: https://github.com/babel/proposals#when-does-babel-implement-new-features.
+I also added a [section](https://github.com/babel/proposals#when-does-babel-implement-new-features) about when we accept PRs and new proposals.
 Our basic thinking is that we will start accepting PRs for anything a TC39 champion is going to present (Stage 0).
 And we will update (with the help of yall) them when the spec changes.

 And naturally, we will take the opportunity to be as spec compliant as possible (within reasonable speed, etc) as the default behavior.
 This means if you need a faster/smaller build, you should use the `loose` option which will purposely disregard certain spec changes like runtime checks and other edge cases.
 The reason why it is opt-in is because we expect you should know what you are doing, while others should be able to seamlessly upgrade `babel-preset-env` to use the native version of each syntax or stop using Babel entirely and have no issues.